django-crispy-forms/django-crispy-forms/docs/form_helper.rst

 All previous, ``bootstrap`` (version 2 and 3) attributes are also settable in bootstrap 4 template pack ``FormHelpers``.
 Here are listed the ones, that are only available in ``bootstrap4`` template pack:

 **use_custom_control = True**
-    Enables the `optional UI customization <https://getbootstrap.com/docs/4.3/components/forms/#custom-forms>`_ of the template pack for radio, checkbox and file field (non clearable only).
+    Enables the `optional UI customization <https://getbootstrap.com/docs/4.3/components/forms/#custom-forms>`_ of the template pack for radio, checkbox, select and file field (non clearable only).
 Useful when you already have customization based on the default interpretation of the template pack.
 Setting to ``False`` results in the `standard bootstrap <https://getbootstrap.com/docs/4.3/components/forms/#checkboxes-and-radios>`_ classes being applied for radio and checkbox, and Django rendering for file field.
 See table below for examples.

     The file field requires `additional JS <https://www.w3schools.com/bootstrap4/bootstrap_forms_custom.asp#myFile>`_ to enable its functionality, it is provided within the template pack as vanilla JS.